Why Replace a uPVC Door With a Wooden DoorJanuary 20, 2020

 Wooden doors have fallen out of fashion in recent years.
 Fortunately, the reasoning behind this isn’t because of their performance.
 Its decline is due to the amount of different materials that have sprung up on the market and that, price-wise, there are a couple of cheaper alternatives.
 But, a wooden door should still be considered if you’re looking to replace your external uPVC door.
 There are many great advantages to choosing wood, as well as some not-so-great.

-Why You Should Replace a uPVC Door with a Wooden Door
+Why Should I Replace a uPVC Door with a Wooden Door?

 A solid wood door will always be a firm favourite as a front door for us, and there are still a number of great reasons as to why you should be replacing your uPVC door with a durable and aesthetically-pleasing wooden door.

 uPVC is durable, secure and inexpensive.
 But that’s sometimes not enough.
 Wood is a natural material that looks stunning on period and modern properties.
 Its natural design gives a country-cottage vibe to the exterior of any home.
 There is a range of designs and colours to suit your needs, unlike uPVC which can be quite plain and unremarkable.

 As mentioned above, wood looks great on properties old and new.
 However, uPVC is a relatively new material to the market and suits newly built or recently renovated properties the best and can sometimes look out of place when used on older houses.

 Wood is a very durable and robust material.
 Wooden doors, when installed correctly and treated properly, can withstand extreme weather conditions and are able to take damage a lot better than a uPVC front door can.

 As wood is extremely durable, if cared for correctly, your solid wood door will stand the test of time.
 In fact, a wooden door has double the lifespan of uPVC. uPVC might be a cheaper material to use, but you may have to purchase a replacement a lot sooner than you would by paying a little extra for a wooden door.